XenitAB/xenitab.github.io/blog/2022-11-21-golang-memory-dump.md

 ## Debug container/ephemeral container

-Before doing my research my plan was to write about how we attached an volume so we could save data locally inside the ephemeral container and then copy it out of the container on to our client and do show some nice flame graphs.
-But apparently it's not supported to attach volumes, it's not even supported to reach the existing volumes on the pod.
+My original plan for this blog post was to attach a new volume to the ephemeral container so we could save data locally and then copy it out to our client and show some nice flame graphs.
+But apparently it's not supported to attach volumes to the ephemeral container.
+The ephemeral container cannot even reach the existing volumes on the pod you attach to.

 There is an open [issue](https://github.com/kubernetes/kubectl/issues/1071) to solve this but it's not part of the current enhancement [proposal](https://github.com/kubernetes/enhancements/issues/1441) so this is nothing that we will see in the near future.

 So instead I will just show how we can debug using pprof from within the container.
 Since we exposed the endpoint through a service we could of course do this from another pod as well.
-But in general you should be extremely restrictive of what traffick that can reach your pprof endpoint if you expose it at all.
+But in general you should be very restrictive of what traffic that can reach your pprof endpoint if you expose it at all.

 So finally time to use the `kubectl debug` command.